What is Human-Centered Design? Explained for Families

 Human-centered design is both art and science.
 It balances empathy, creativity, behavioural science and systems thinking.

-Each phase of the Double Diamond is also supported by tools, methods and mindsets.
+The process is also supported by tools, methods and mindsets.
 And these are what we are working on building here, so you experiment and choose what fits the context.
 With a few simple practices, we can potentially shift the dynamics at home in meaningful ways.

 Families often jump straight from problem to solution, focusing on quick fixes.
 Looking at challenges through the Double Diamond helps us pause, step back, and better understand what’s driving the situation before reacting.

-How Families Can Apply This
+Two Ways Families Can Start to Apply This at Home

 Key Takeaways: